 While you are still on the router’s page in your browser, check its encryption type.
 If not already, select WPA2.
 Some other options show a combination of encryption methods.
 If WPA2 is not available separately, select WPA2-PSK.
 Save the configuration and log into your wireless connection to see if it is working.
 If not, downgrade the encryption type to WPA-PSK/WPA2-PSK.
 That should solve the problem.
 Do not go for WEP as it is not very protective.

 Who Is On My WiFi

 The first time you run “Who is on My WiFi”, it scans the network for all the computers connected and provides you with many details including their last IP address and MAC IDs.
 This is important as you can verify if all computers are yours – using the MAC ID of each machine.

-NOTE: The Scan Now button is in the main window of the software while the startup wizard simply says top right corner.
+NOTE: The Scan Now button is in the main window of the software.
 Do not get confused; check the top right corner of the program window.